 When Joanne asked, “Why do you have these friends who are so mean and scary?”
 Simon thought for a moment and replied: “To protect me.”

 Research has shown us that exploring children’s senses through toys and games helps to unlock the trauma held in children’s bodies.
-However, we found that there were very few sensory toys and games available that met the needs of our specialised approach to helping children’s healing, so with generous funding from fashion house Gucci, we developed our own range of sensory dolls for use with children in counselling.
+However, we found that there were very few sensory toys and games available that met the needs of our specialised approach to helping children’s healing, so we developed our own range of sensory dolls for use with children in counselling.

 The Big Tree